-Note that the increase in the value of the estate is only \$292,500, but the estate tax is now \$528,240.
-The cliff caused the estate taxes to outweigh the increased value of the estate.
-If the \$292,500 overage was instead transferred out of the estate by way of lifetime gifts prior to three years of the decedent's death, New York estate tax could have been avoided.
+Again, it is worth noting that the increase in the value of the taxable estate in Examples A and B is only \$297,000, but the estate tax in Example B is \$\$539,056.
+The "cliff" resulted in estate tax that outweighed the increased value of the estate.
+If the \$297,000 overage was instead transferred out of the estate by way of lifetime gifts prior to three years of the decedent's death, New York estate tax could have been avoided.

-The consequences of this cliff effect only increase as the Basic Exclusion Amount increases each year.
+The consequences of this "cliff" effect only increase as the New York State estate tax exemption/Basic Exclusion Amount increases each year.
 Proper estate and tax planning can help minimize or eliminate the adverse consequences of the cliff.

-The top New York maximum marginal estate tax rate remains 16% for 2020 and 2021.
-A New York State Estate Tax Return does not need to be filed unless the taxable estate exceeds the Basic Exclusion Amount, currently \$5,850,000.
+The top New York maximum marginal estate tax rate remains 16% for 2021.
+A New York State Estate Tax Return does not need to be filed unless the taxable estate exceeds the Basic Exclusion Amount, currently \$5,930,000.

-The New York estate tax exemption underwent an inflationary increase effective as of April 1st, 2017 and again as of January 1, 2019, based on the consumer price index.
 The Tax Cuts and Jobs Act was not taken into account for purposes of New York State estate tax.
-Therefore, for the time being, the New York State estate tax exemption of \$5.85 million is only approximately half the federal estate tax exemption of \$11.58 million.
+Therefore, for the time being, the New York State estate tax exemption of \$5.93 million is only approximately half the federal estate tax exemption of \$11.7 million.
 Without proper estate planning, many New Yorkers will owe New York State estate tax even though they are under the exemption for federal estate tax.

-E. The Unlimited Marital Deduction
+F. The Unlimited Marital Deduction

-The unlimited marital deduction enables a married couple to defer any or all federal and New York State estate taxes on the death of the first spouse on all property, regardless of the quantity or value, transferred to the surviving spouse, provided the surviving spouse is a United States citizen.
-At the death of the surviving spouse, taxes may become due and payable on the full value of his or her estate, less the applicable exclusion amount.
-The marital deduction does not use a person's lifetime gift or estate tax exemption.
-Therefore, if the first spouse leaves everything to the surviving spouse, then the first spouse has failed to utilize his or her exemption amount.
-For the federal estate tax exemption, if one spouse does not fully utilize his/her entire federal \$11.58 million applicable exclusion amount the unused portion is "portable" to the surviving spouse.
+The unlimited marital deduction enables a married couple to defer any or all federal and New York State estate taxes on the death of the first spouse on all property transferred outright to the surviving spouse or in certain qualifying trusts known as qualified terminable interest property trusts ("QTIP" trusts"), regardless of the quantity or value of the property, provided the surviving spouse is a United States citizen.
+Further, as previously stated, the marital deduction does not use a person's lifetime gift or estate tax exemption.
+Therefore, if the first spouse leaves everything to the surviving spouse outright or in a QTIP trust, then the first spouse has failed to utilize his or her New York State estate or federal estate tax exemption amount.
+For the federal estate tax exemption, if one spouse does not fully utilize his/her entire federal \$11.7 million exemption, the unused portion is "portable" to the surviving spouse.
 This law, called "portability", was first introduced under the 2010 Tax Act and was made permanent by the 2012 Tax Act.
 There are special rules regarding the portability of the estate tax exemption for decedents with multiple predeceased spouses or if the surviving spouse remarries.
+Further, portability is only possible for the federal estate and gift tax exemption; the federal generation-skipping transfer tax exemption is not portable.